techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-90-lite-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 Smartphone users as a whole never want to lose their contacts; however, sometimes, due to human error or a program glitch or sheer mistake, it does happen.
 So it is pertinent for you to desire to have a backup of your contacts before entrusting the rest into the hands of an online backup program, in this case, your Gmail accounts.
 It is not about being paranoid; it is just a case of taking precautions to avoid the loss of contacts while you sync Android to Gmail account.

-Although there has been no record of such occurrence in the past from users who export contacts from ZTE Blade A73 5G to Gmail, it is still advisable to perform a backup.
+Although there has been no record of such occurrence in the past from users who export contacts from Honor 90 Lite to Gmail, it is still advisable to perform a backup.

-Another way to back up your contacts before you sync contacts from ZTE Blade A73 5G to Gmail can be found in this article: [Four Ways to Backup Android Contacts Easily](https://drfone.wondershare.com/contacts/backup-contacts-android.html).
+Another way to back up your contacts before you sync contacts from Honor 90 Lite to Gmail can be found in this article: [Four Ways to Backup Android Contacts Easily](https://drfone.wondershare.com/contacts/backup-contacts-android.html).

 ## Part 4.
 Basic Solutions to Fix Google Contacts Syncing Issues on Android

-In the above parts, you have learned how to transfer contacts from ZTE Blade A73 5G to Gmail.
+In the above parts, you have learned how to transfer contacts from Honor 90 Lite to Gmail.
 So what if your contacts have, for some reason, refused to sync?
 Well, don't panic; here are some of the possible fixes for the problem.

 Ensure that the Sync option is turned on for your device.
 To do this, simply: